-There is another interpretation for n which yields similar results for the behavior of wages and quitting decisions.
-Instead of being thought of as a nonpecuniary benefit of working at a firm of type N, n can be thought of as a nonpecuniary cost of working at a firm of type S. One can imagine that at the beginning of each period, the employer of type S assigns a particular task to the employee and that this gives him a disutility of n.
-The analysis of equilibrium wages in the second period is then unchanged as long as the level of this disutility is unknown to the employer of type S. First period wages are not the same, but respond in a similar way to changes in employee beliefs.
+There is another interpretation for n that yields similar results for the behavior of wages and quitting decisions.
+Instead of being thought of as a nonpecuniary benefit of working at a firm of type N, n can be thought of as a nonpecuniary cost of working at a firm of type S. One can imagine that, at the beginning of each period, the employer of type S assigns a particular task to the employee and that this gives him a disutility of n.
+The analysis of equilibrium wages in the second period is then unchanged as long as the level of this disutility is unknown to the employer of type